duartqx/dbpdlnmpv/README.md

  - `--readall`:

-      This option will output all rows, regardless of whether they are watched or not, but will ignore rows with deleted = 1.
+      This option will output all rows, regardless of whether they are watched or not, but will ignore rows with `deleted = 1`.

 	   dbmpv "$HOME/.local/share/playlists.db" animeplaylist --read